Types of Timber Used in Construction: A Practical Guide for Builders & DIYers

 Critical Errors to Avoid

-- Using untreated timber outdoors
+- Using untreated timber outdoors or in ground contact

-- Ignoring moisture content
+- Ignoring moisture content before installation

-- Mixing incompatible timber types
+- Mixing incompatible timber types without accounting for movement

-- Underestimating load requirements
+- Underestimating load requirements for structural members

-- Skipping acclimation time
+- Skipping acclimation time before fixing in place

-Expert Tips & Pro Hacks
+Practical Tips & Hacks Worth Knowing

 - Combine hardwood for load points and softwood for framing

-- Always acclimate timber 5–7 days
+- Always acclimate timber 5–7 days on site

-- Seal cut ends of treated timber
+- Seal cut ends of treated timber—end grain absorbs moisture fast

-- Use stainless fasteners outdoors
+- Use stainless or coated fasteners outdoors

-- Buy FSC-certified timber for sustainability
+- Buy FSC-certified timber if sustainability matters to you

 Preventive Checklist